Dec 6, 2012 - Research

 New Discoveries about Rare Blood Disorders from 23andMe

 First, 23andMe’s Principal Scientist in Statistical Genetics, David Hinds, PhD, will offer up some of those findings at the annual meeting of the American Society of Hematology in Atlanta.
-With him in Atlanta will be Kim Barnholt, PhD, who is the project manager for our MPN initiative.
+With him in Atlanta will be Kim Barnholt, PhD, the project manager for our MPN initiative.
 In addition, the members of our unpaid MPN advisory board, Dr. Ross Levine, Dr. Jason Gotlib, Dr. James Zehnder, and Dr. Ruben Mesa, will also be attending the meeting.

 The TERT gene encodes for telomerase, a protein involved in telomere maintenance.

 In some tumors, cancer cells express TERT, which prevents progressive telomere shortening during cell division.
-This can enable these cells to override the normal cell aging process and divide without limits thus leading to excessive growth.
+This can enable these cells to override the normal cell aging process and divide without limits, thus leading to excessive growth.

 The ATM gene is involved in the cell’s response to DNA damage.
 Mutations in the ATM gene are responsible for ataxia telangiectasia, a rare disease with symptoms that include poor coordination and changes in blood vessel structure, as well as sensitivity to radiation and a substantially higher risk of blood cancers such as leukemia and lymphoma.
-The more common variant we identified in ATM has previously been associated with increased risk of breast cancer and chronic lymphocytic leukemia.
+The more common variant we identified in ATM has previously been associated with an increased risk of breast cancer and chronic lymphocytic leukemia.

 The probes for this variant were part of the custom content we included in the design of our V3 chip.